FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 ![Amdahl's Law](figures/amdahl_log.png){:height="40%" width="40%"}
 Amdahl's Law Logarithmic Scale

 Since most desktop or mobile processors have less than 64 cores, it is better to take a look at the graph with linear scale.
 Each line below the diagonal represents 10% more of serialisation.
-So if the application just have 10% of serialisation and it is running on 16 cores then there is only a speed-up just a little better than factor of six.
+So if the application just has 10% of serialisation and it is running on 16 cores then the speed-up is just a little better than factor of six.

 {::comment} Convert/Create new SVG image
 {% include figure.md name='amdahl_lin' caption="Amdahl's Law linear scale" %}